koudounasalkis/Subgroup-Analysis-in-Speech-Models/README.md

 **RQ2.
 What is the effect of the model size on subgroup performance?
 Does The large the better hold true?**

-Larger machine learning models are generally more accurate than smaller one.
+Larger machine learning models are generally more accurate than smaller ones.
 We demonstrate that increasing the size of a model does not always lead to better performance on a given dataset, as there may be subgroups within the data for which the model’s performance decreases.
 The following table summarizes the performance gap when scaling up the model size of **wav2vec 2.0** for each considered dataset, highlighting the subgroups with the highest performance improvement and the highest decrease.

 | **$Dataset$** | **$Subgroups$** | **$Sup$** | **$gain f$** | **$w2v2-b \, f$** | **$w2v2-l \, f$** | **$t_{value}$** |